jmk745/MulticoreProgramming/lab3/ReadMe.txt

         - Thread_Safe_Queue.h:

     - Threaded_Server
         - makefile:                 		used to compile the files of this folder
+	- Threaded_Server_Global_Lock.cpp: 	modified server to contain mutex locks for performance comparions
         - Threaded_Server.cpp:      		implementation of a running server during running this binary, it inits a thread pool and the Thread_Safe_KV_Store_2 classes runs in an infinite loop in order to accept all incoming requests

     - md5
         - provided by (http://www.bzflag.org)